About Dr. Lina Sönne Vyas

 Entrepreneurship in arts + culture.

-Prior to joining JGU, I set up and ran Inblick Innovation Advisory in Mumbai, and built a research and consulting portfolio on innovation and entrepreneurship for social impact at Okapi Research & Advisory, Mumbai.
-Before that, I co-led research at Intellecap, Mumbai; and was Assistant Professor at Azim Premji University, Bengaluru, where I was part of the team setting up an MA Development.
+Previously, I was Associate Professor at Jindal School of Liberal Arts & Humanities at Jindal Global University in Sonipat, Haryana; I set up and ran Inblick Innovation Advisory in Mumbai; built a research and consulting portfolio on innovation and entrepreneurship for social impact at Okapi Research & Advisory, Mumbai; co-led research at Intellecap, Mumbai; and was Assistant Professor at Azim Premji University, Bengaluru.
 Before moving to India, I was a researcher on innovation and technology policy with UNU-MERIT, the Netherlands.

 I hold a PhD in Economics and Policy of Technical Change from UNU-MERIT and Maastricht University, an MSc in Business Economics from City, University of London, and a PG Diploma in Modern & Contemporary Indian Art History + Curatorial Studies from the Bhau Daji Lad Museum, Mumbai.

-Publicly available writing includes a working paper on low income women’s access to mobile phones in India and related review of literature; a snapshot report for CSIP on the impact of COVID-19 on India’s nonprofit sector; review paper and framework for an inclusive future of work; conceptual framework paper on social enterprise ecosystems, and a related report on regional social enterprise ecosystems across nine Indian cities; a chapter on networks of social entrepreneurs in a book on frontiers of social innovation research published by NESTA; working papers on nutrition, agriculture and gender at the policy, district ecosystem and household levels for DfID and IDS; a review paper on policy and practice in local economic development and governance in South Asia for CLGF; and blog posts on women’s mobile phone use including gender-related barriers, on gender equal future of work, on fintech hubs in India, on arts & culture future in Mumbai, on nutrition policy, on social enterprise ecosystems in India, and on startup ecosystems in Buenos Aires and Mumbai.
+Publicly available writing includes a working paper on low income women’s access to mobile phones in India and related review of literature; review paper and framework for an inclusive future of work; conceptual framework paper on social enterprise ecosystems, and a related report on regional social enterprise ecosystems across nine Indian cities; a chapter on networks of social entrepreneurs in a book on frontiers of social innovation research published by NESTA; working papers on nutrition, agriculture and gender at the policy, district ecosystem and household levels for DfID and IDS; a review paper on policy and practice in local economic development and governance in South Asia for CLGF; and blog posts on women’s mobile phone use including gender-related barriers, on gender equal future of work, on fintech hubs in India, on arts & culture future in Mumbai, on nutrition policy, on social enterprise ecosystems in India, and on startup ecosystems in Buenos Aires and Mumbai.